In survival situations, do you know how to make hardtack? Check out this modern hardtack recipe video tutorial below!

 DIY Survival Food: How to Make Hardtack

 Hardtack, aka ship biscuit, is called so because it is hard.
+Hardtack history dates all the way back to more than a hundred years ago.
 These were found in the civil war rations; merchant ships had these long ago when traveling overseas.
-They would take these because they don’t go rotten.
-They have these in museums, and although the hardtack is 150 years old, they’re still edible.
+They would take these because hardtack doesn’t go rotten.
+They have these in museums, and although the civil war hardtack pieces are 150 years old, they’re still edible.

 We make these and we store them in our food supply.
-We’re trying to work out a one-year food supply in case of disaster or emergency.
-When you think about it, if something bad happened in the world, how long do you think the food would last at the grocery store?
+We’re trying to work out a one-year food supply in case of a disaster or emergency.
+When you think about it, if something bad happened in the world, how long do you think the food at the grocery store will last?
 Maybe one or two days at the most.

-If you don’t have the food at your property or if you don’t have the ability to grow it, you don’t have the seeds, or you’re not raising chickens, or have food storage, you are going to get hungry and starve to death.
-So we’re trying to be prepared for any kind of disaster.
+If you don’t have food at your property or if you don’t have the ability to grow it, you don’t have the seeds, you’re not raising chickens, or have food storage, you are going to get hungry and starve to death.
+So, we’re trying to be prepared for any kind of disaster.